 - If you’re a hijabi, the healing may be slower as you’re compressing your ear the whole time and not letting it heal naturally via air or enabling it to be ‘dry’ (cuz of the moisture).
 Just be cautious!

 The TYPE of Earring (SUPER IMPORTANT)

 - DONT WEAR a higher grade of GOLD.
 Although 24k pure gold is often praised because it is the highest grade of gold, it should be avoided for piercings because it is very soft, making germ-trapping nicks more likely.
 As a result, it will be easily damaged, not lasting in the long run.
 Jewelers suggest wearing 14K yellow gold earrings consistently throughout the first year because yellow gold is purer than most metals.
-They recommend not using white gold because it may be mixed with nickel as well, which could possibly lead to infection depending on your skin sensitivity.
+An added benefit of preferring pure gold jewelry is that it is also an investment whose price would eventually increase.
+As you can easily swap your silver & gold coins for cash, so can you these pieces of jewelry, provided they are as pure.
+The jewelers recommend not using white gold because it may be mixed with nickel as well, which could possibly lead to infection depending on your skin sensitivity.
 All other solid gold incorporates other metals in the form of alloys to make gold more durable and affordable.
 Ten karat gold is less pure and contains more alloys.
-The lower the karat designation, the more “other” metals are in the mix, often nickel, palladium, or copper — which can cause a reaction in an unhealed piercing 😰
+The lower the karat designation, the more “other” metals are in the mix, often nickel, palladium, or copper – which can cause a reaction in an unhealed piercing ðŸ˜ °

 So when someone tries selling you a 24k gold earrings right after your piercing, you know that person doesn’t know SH#!